dacostadacosta/power-outage-analysis/README.md

   frameborder="0">
 </iframe>

 This plot compares the distribution of outage durations when `CAUSE.CATEGORY.DETAIL` is missing versus when it is present.
-Outages with missing cause details tend to be shorter hint at the fact detailed cause information is less likely to be recorded for shorter or less severe outages.
+Outages with missing cause details tend to be shorter, hinting at the fact that detailed cause information is less likely to be recorded for shorter or less severe outages.

 ## Hypothesis Testing